I Love New York season 2: Meet The Parents

 With only four guys left, it is time to clean house.
 New York has invited some special guests - the guy's parents, so she gets her boys to scour and scrub her house for their arrival.
 Upon meeting her possible future in-laws it doesn't take long for New York to realize that these apples don't fall very far from the tree.
 While some parents are instantly in awe by New York, it takes others a little longer to warm up to her.
-Later, New York takes two of the families out to dinner, but before they can even break bread, all hell breaks loose.
+Later, New York takes two of the families out to dinner, but before they can even break bread, all hell breaks loose, when Sister Patterson says mean things to the Entertainers mother about her son.
 Hoping to make the next family outing a bit calmer, New York stays closer to home, but again is unable to create a happy family reunion.
 In the end, New York learns a very valuable lesson: You can't choose your family, but you can choose your lover and his family.
 Possible in-laws become outlaws as The Entertainer is sent packing because New York claims that he is a "loser" for the fact that he lives with his parents, and that he is so cheap.